webiny/webiny-js/packages/lexical-parser/README.md

 const output = parseLexicalObject(cmsLexicalData);
 ```

-This is how the output of the parsed node objects looks like.
+This is how the output of the parsed nodes objects looks like.

 ```tsx
 const output = [